 When you sign up for or change your insurance plan during the special enrollment period, your coverage may not start right away.
 The date your coverage starts is based on your life event and the date you apply.

-If you missed open enrollment and don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from BCBSOK.
-We offer affordable short-term plans that can keep you covered until the next open enrollment period begins on November 15.
+If you miss open enrollment and don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from BCBSOK.
+We offer affordable short-term plans that can keep you covered until the next open enrollment period.

 Please note: Short-term plans give you basic health care coverage, but they don't meet the Affordable Care Act's minimum essential coverage requirements.
 As a result, you may still have to pay a fine for having a plan that doesn't meet these requirements.